jclark/rpi-cm4-ptp-guide/chrony.md

 ## PPS input

-Chrony can work fine with just the PPS siganl from the GPS: the pulse says exactly when a second starts; chrony can figure out which second it is from network sources.
+Chrony can work fine with just the PPS signal from the GPS: the pulse says exactly when a second starts; chrony can figure out which second it is from network sources.

 Before trying to get chrony working, it's a good idea to check that the kernel is seeing the PPS signal, which can be done with these commands: